 Here's how copayments work:

-- You pay only one copayment to the same provider in the same day. - If you see more than one provider the same day, you pay one copayment to each provider.
+- You pay only one copayment to the same provider in the same day. - If you see more than one provider the same day, you pay copayments to each provider.

-Copayments should be paid to the provider at the time you receive care.
+Copayments should be paid at the time you receive care.